Canton of Forges-les-Eaux

-The Canton of Forges-les-Eaux is a former canton situated in the Seine-Maritime département and in the Haute-Normandie region of northern France.
+The Canton of Forges-les-Eaux is a former canton situated in Seine-Maritime, a département in the Haute-Normandie region of northern France.
 It was disbanded following the French canton reorganisation which came into effect in March 2015.
 It consisted of 21 communes, which joined the canton of Gournay-en-Bray in 2015.
 It had a total of 10,991 inhabitants (2012).

 Geography

-An area of farming and light industry in the arrondissement of Dieppe, centred on the town of Forges-les-Eaux.
+It was in the arrondissement of Dieppe, centred on the town of Forges-les-Eaux.
 The altitude varies from 101m (Mesnil-Mauger) to 246m (Gaillefontaine) for an average altitude of 170m.